fmatter/lingdocs/docs/usage.rst

    :prog: pylingdocs
    :nested: full

-.. [#] Don't go for any of the server stuff, though.
-Just think about what each command does before you press enter.
+.. [#] You don't need any of the server stuff, though.
+Just get familiar with using the command line.